-Figure 6.2 Hydraulic Boundary Conditions Dialog
+Figure 7.2 Hydraulic Boundary Conditions Dialog

-In MIKE URBAN+ there is a single boundary condition editor for all types of loads.
+In MIKE+ there is a single boundary condition editor for all types of loads.

-The following describes how to define an boundary condition for the network.
+The following describes how to define a boundary condition for the network.
 This could e.g. be a discharge entering a manhole or pipe infiltration.